luismaia/capistrano-exfel/README.md

 # Capistrano::Exfel

-Deploys Ruby on Rails Applications in EXFEL VMs using Capistrano3 throw username/password authentication.
+Deploys Ruby on Rails Applications in EuXFEL VMs using Capistrano3 throw username/password authentication.
-The standard EXFEL VMs for web applications is Ubuntu 22 with Apache web server.
+The standard EuXFEL VMs for web applications is Ubuntu 22.04 with Apache web server.
 Installation of Phusion Passenger and RVM are also required to this gem.

 ## Installation